maru23bth/jsramverk-backend/README.md

 ### POST /documents/:id/collaborator
-Add a new collaborator
+Add a new collaborator by userId or email

 + Body (application/json)

     ```ts
     {
+        userId?: "(string)"
-        userId: "(string)"
+        email?: "(string)"
     }
     ```